 OK.
 Before risking a potential $100 fine, or worse yet, causing a traffic accident.
 Ask yourself: what would I tell my child, or spouse, or best friend, if they were driving down Parley's Canyon during rush hour and their phone started ringing?
 Unless you have some serious issues that require professional attention, you would likely say something like: "Just let it go to voicemail."
 Or perhaps: "Wait a sec, you can pull over just up the road from here."

 Judging by the heads cocked to shoulders driving into and out of Park City these days, it appears the worst cell phone offenders are adults, not teens.
-That may be because local schools and public safety officials have done an excellent job of drilling the message home: that distracted driving can be fatal.
-Sadly, it is also be because many young people know of peers who have been affected by a traffic accident caused by distracted drivers.

 Unlike the younger generation, though, local grown-ups, with their hectic lifestyles, have adopted some bad habits texting, checking Google maps or getting a little work done during the morning commute.
 But now that habit may become expensive.